Crazy Lixx

-Crazy Lixx is a Swedish glam metal band, formed in Malmö in 2002.
+Crazy Lixx is a Swedish rock band formed in Malmö in 2002.
 The group belongs to the Swedish hard rock scene, with influences from bands like Guns N' Roses, Aerosmith, Kiss, Whitesnake, Alice Cooper, Def Leppard and Mötley Crüe.

 History

 Foundation and Loud Minority (2002–2009)

 Crazy Lixx was founded in late 2002 by Danny Rexon and Vic Zino, in an attempt to bring back 1980s-style glam metal.
 After Joél Cirera was asked to be the drummer, the core of the band was formed.

 They began playing in local clubs and in 2007 released their debut album Loud Minority with the local label, Swedmetal Records.
 The album, while not a huge commercial success, was well received within the music community, being ranked at #3 in Sleaze Rock's Reader's Top Twenty Albums of 2007.

 After only a few shows with the band, Vic Zino left the band in 2009 due to artistic differences.
 Shortly after, he was invited to replace guitarist Thomas Silver in the band Hardcore Superstar, where he remains to this day.